 When it comes to digital photography software, options abound, perhaps to the point of being confusing.
 Whether you’re a first-time user or in need of an upgrade, or looking to make a change, here is an overview of some of the best photography software currently available.
 Hopefully, this will help you make a more informed decision on which application is right for you.
 So, feel free to browse through these editing tools!
-We listed professional photo editing software as well as free photo editing software.
+We have listed professional photo editing software as well as free photo editing software.

 Note: This is our leaderboard for the best overall photography software.
 We will also be splitting it out into “best photo management software” and “best photo editing” software, as sometimes photographers need specialist tools for specialist jobs.
 But for now, let's jump into what we consider to be the best all-around performers for a photographer.